Analytics Logs

 API to Increment Click Count from Search

-• SearchBlox uses the following API URL with ReportServlet to increase the click count.
+• SearchBlox uses the ReportServlet API URL to increment the click count.

-• When a click happens, the click count is updated in the indexed document, and also in the click log index named idx9998.
+• When a click occurs, the count is updated both in the indexed document and in the click log index (idx9998).

 • From version 9.2 and above, SearchBlox also updates the click information in another index called click.